 Jonathan T. Ginn - 410 310 4966 - email@example.com - Water and Land and Estate Agent - Specializing in Coastal Living on Maryland's Eastern Shore and the Special Experience Living Here.
 Dedicated to Lifestyle and Location.
 Homes - Farms - Estates - Lands -Trades - Accelerated Real Estate Sales - Real Estate Concierge - DEDICATED TO THE EXTRAORDINARY - THE EXCEPTIONAL - THE UNIQUE.
 Jon has spent his life on the Shore - Graduated from McDonogh School in Baltimore, Tulane University in New Orleans, and the New York Institute of Finance in New York.
 A successful career in Finance and Real Estate followed with Alex Brown and Sons (oldest investment banking company).
-After raising his family in Talbot County, Jon went into Real Estate full time, and continues with MEREDITH FINE PROPERTIES - Easton - 410 822 2001 - Jon's focus is with Waterfront, Luxury Properties, Farms, and Conservation - Jon is always available for consultation.
-1% FOR THE PLANET - MEMBER
+After raising his family in Talbot County, Jon went into Real Estate full time, and continues with MEREDITH FINE PROPERTIES - Easton - 410 822 2001 - Jon's focus is with Waterfront, Luxury Properties, Farms, and Conservation - Jon is always available for consultation - BEST OF LUCK TO US ALL - LIFE IS NOW!

 Talbot County ~ An area steeped in history ~ A unique blend of a small town atmosphere with a cosmopolitan population ~ “Museum - Quality homes” ~ Economical tax structure ~ A safe atmosphere! ~ There is a richness of the past The joy of the present and warm prospects for the future ~ Talbot County on Maryland’s Eastern Shore is a place that can easily be called “home.”